- 1.11k views

 The imposing pre-Incan city of Kuélap is one of the attractions of the Chachapoyas region.
 Built in the sixth century CE, this site was lost until its rediscovery in 1843, and much of its significance is still unknown today.
 Kuélap is characterised by massive stone walls up to 20 metres in height and includes several religious structures including the Tintero (‘ink well’), a site of supposed human sacrifice.

 Kuélap lies around two and a half hours by car from the city.
 It is also possible to arrive on foot from Tingo, a village that can be reached from the town by taxi or colectivo (shares taxis).
 The walk takes about two hours.
 Another option is to incorporate a visit into a longer, multi-day trek (please read below).

-At 771 metres, the famous Gocta waterfall is claimed to be one of the highest waterfalls in the world.
+At 771 meters, the famous Gocta waterfall is claimed to be one of the highest waterfalls in the world.
 A two-hour trek from the village of Cocachimba takes you close to the waterfall from where you can witness the immense power of the water cascading down from high above.
 Alternatively, a less common walk starts at the village of San Pablo.
-The easiest way to see the waterfall is to join an organised tour but both villages are also reachable by taking a combi as far as Cocohuayca and then a moto-taxi the rest of the way.
+The easiest way to see the waterfall is to join an organized tour but both villages are also reachable by taking a combi as far as Cocohuayca and then a moto-taxi the rest of the way.

-Only recently discovered and even higher is the 895-metre tiered Yumbilla waterfall near the village of Cuispes, located about 20 minutes from Pedro Ruiz by moto-taxi but can be reached by a combi as well.
+Only recently discovered and even higher is the 895-meter tiered Yumbilla waterfall near the village of Cuispes, located about 20 minutes from Pedro Ruiz by moto-taxi but can be reached by a combi as well.